bsau3130/PowerShell-Universals/Dashboards/Upload-Dashboard/README.md

 * **Pages**
     - showpage.ps1
     Lists the uploaded files in UDCards and the user can download the files
-    - delpage.ps1
-    Shows UDModal that let you delete files from the uploaded folder
     - uploadpage.ps1
     Shows UDModal that let you upload selected file